-Most guys I know who did over ten years in the Teams are on this gig.
+Most guys I know who did over 10 years in the Teams are on this gig.
 I think most like it because of two reasons: freedom and pay.
-Not too many places you can make over a $100k a year and work 4-6 months.
+There are not too many places where you can make over $100k a year and work 4-6 months.
 Tired of paying Uncle Sam?
 Move to Thailand or the Philippines.
-I know a lot of guys who are banking 100% of their paychecks and laughing on the beach in Thailand, living like Dan Bilzerian for $1500 a month.
+I know a lot of guys who are banking 100% of their paychecks and laughing on the beach in Thailand, living like Dan Bilzerian for $1,500 a month.

 Who’s hiring?
 CIA, DOS, DOE, DynCorp, Triple Canopy, MVM, Academi, maritime shipping companies, and more.

 Who’s on Bill Gates’s private personal security detail?
 Former Navy SEALs, that’s who.